| Did you know ... | Search Documentation: |

 Predicates may be registered either before or after PL_initialise().
 When registered before initialisation the registration is recorded and executed after installing the system predicates and before loading the saved state.

-Default calling (i.e. without PL_FA_VARARGS
+Default calling (i.e., without PL_FA_VARARGS) function

-is passed the same number of term_t
+is passed the same number of term_t arguments as the arity

 of the predicate and, if the predicate is non-deterministic, an extra